lukso-network/docs/docs/guides/universal-profile/01-create-profile.md

 ![My Universal Profile](./img/my-up.png)

-We will be using our tool [lsp-factory.js](../../tools/lsp-factoryjs/deployment/universal-profile.md) to create a Universal Profile in **less than 50 lines of code!**.
+We will use our tool [lsp-factory.js](../../tools/lsp-factoryjs/deployment/universal-profile.md) to create a Universal Profile in **less than 50 lines of code!**

 ## Introduction